rcemper/WebSocket-EchoServer-IRIS/README.md

 - readable communication log

 This contains 2 classes:
-- WS.EchoServer.cls
+- WSS.EchoServer.cls
--  WS.csp.cls for testing.
+-  WSS.csp.cls for testing.
 Called from Browser by
    http://localhost:52773/csp/user/WSS.csp.cls

 The server is essential for the 'native' WebSocket Client Demo